researcherben/composer-avenues/README_20210315_corrected.md

 _Caveat_: wait until MariaDB has settled before attempting to set up MediaWiki

-Access "http://localhost:8080" in a browser

-Create LocalSettings.php, download, uncomment the line in stackoffline.yml, and restart

 ### Step 5

-Afterwards, run the update and maintenance scripts, which load the extensions into the file structure.
+run the update and maintenance scripts, which load the extensions into the file structure.